twurple/twurple/docs/twitch-chat-client/basic-usage/getting-started.md

 ## Installation

-To add Twitch.js and the Chat client to your project, just execute:
+To add the authentication core and the chat client to your project, just execute:

-	yarn add twitch twitch-chat-client
+	yarn add twitch-auth twitch-chat-client

 or using npm:

-	npm install --save twitch twitch-chat-client
+	npm install --save twitch-auth twitch-chat-client

 ## Importing the library